 This is the angle of fibres to yarn axis, and this angle varies throughout yarn, from zero at centre to maximum at yarn surface.
-The fibres on yarn surface are the most important, as they bind the others into the yarn (refer to self-locking effect discussed earlier).
+The fibres on yarn surface are the most important because they bind the others into the yarn (refer to the self-locking effect discussed earlier).

-While it is not common practice to measure the yarn twist angle, the surface twist angle made by the surface fibres in relation to yarn axis is a very important parameter.
+While it is not common practice to measure the yarn twist angle, the surface twist angle made by the fibres in the surface of the yarn relative to its axis is a very important parameter.
 It determines the essential yarn characteristics such as yarn softness, yarn bulk etc, which in turn govern many essential fabric properties.
 The following example illustrates the point.

-In figure 13.7, yarn 1 and yarn 2 have the same twist level - one turn each.
+In Figure 8.7, yarn 1 and yarn 2 have the same twist level - one turn each.
 But the surface fibre on the thicker yarn is obviously stretched more to accommodate this twist.
 This would mean the thicker yarn is more closely packed.
 As a consequence, yarn 2 will not be as soft as yarn 1.
 In other words, even though the twist level is the same in these two yarns, the yarn characteristics are quite different.
 Therefore, we can not simply use twist level to represent yarn character.
 However, the surface twist angles of yarn 1 (θ_1) and yarn 2 (θ_2) are different.
 They can better reflect the yarn characteristics, regardless of the difference in yarn thickness.

-Figure 13.7 Two yarns of the same twist level, but different surface twist angles.
+Figure 8.7 Two yarns of the same twist level, but different surface twist angles.
 Source: Wang, 2006.